frankyeh/DSI-Studio-Website/index.md

 > Kidney Rainbow created using DSI Studio by Nian Wang, Center for In Vivo Microcopy (Directed by Dr. G. Allan Johnson), Duke University, U.S (Curtesy of Dr. Wang) <br>
 > Coverage by [Science](https://science.sciencemag.org/content/363/6427/564)

+The tissue segmentation functoin in DSI Studio is provided by its sister tool [U-Net Studio](https://unet-studio.labsolver.org)